Thank you Nugget Markets for sponsoring this post!

 Last month, Nugget invited me to a farm tour of one of their local partners, Clover Sonoma.
 Headquartered in Petaluma, Clover has a 100-year history of producing dairy in Northern California.
 I had the pleasure of spending a morning at one of Clover’s dairy farms, which is run by the Moretti family.
 I got a tour of the farm, the fields where the cows rest most of the day, the milking facilities and even saw several newborn calves!

 Before my visit, I had a vague idea that it is a lot of work to raise cows for dairy.
 However, I didn’t quite appreciate the full rigor required in order to maintain a sizeable dairy farm.
 From the time of milking down to the amount of feed that each cow consumes, everything is carefully choreographed and documented to ensure that herds stay healthy.
 You need to care genuinely about the cattle in order to generate good dairy, and that was certainly what I observed when visiting Clover’s farm.

 This notion of caring for our environment and community in order to create good food is something that I think Nugget and Clover value deeply.
 It certainly inspires me to continue creating tasty recipes like this mango lassi.

-For the recipe, I am using Clover’s Organic Lowfat Yogurt.
+- Yogurt: For the mango lassi recipe, I am using Clover’s Organic Lowfat Yogurt.
 It gives the mango lassi a nice thick texture and good tangy flavor.
 I also added ground cardamom for a hint of spice and lemon zest to brighten the drink.
 The lassi is incredibly simple to make, and I enjoy having it as a post-meal drink to cleanse the palette.
 It is a great afternoon refresher too!